KISPLYX Hard capsule Ref.[27667] Active ingredients: Lenvatinib

 4.9.
 Overdose

 The highest doses of lenvatinib studied clinically were 32 mg and 40 mg per day.
 Accidental medication errors resulting in single doses of 40 to 48 mg have also occurred in clinical trials.
-The most frequently observed adverse drug reactions at these doses were hypertension, nausea, diarrhea, fatigue, stomatitis, proteinuria, headache, and aggravation of PPE.
+The most frequently observed adverse drug reactions at these doses were hypertension, nausea, diarrhoea, fatigue, stomatitis, proteinuria, headache, and aggravation of PPE.
 There have also been reports of overdose with lenvatinib involving single administrations of 6 to 10 times the recommended daily dose.
 These cases were associated with adverse reactions consistent with the known safety profile of lenvatinib (i.e., renal and cardiac failure), or were without adverse reactions.

 There is no specific antidote for overdose with lenvatinib.
 In case of suspected overdose, lenvatinib should be withheld and appropriate supportive care given as required.